Skip to main content

 — The job encountered a validation or processing error.

-- Inspect the job status response for an error message or code and correct the underlying issue (payload, configuration, or upstream system), then trigger a new job.
+— Inspect the response for an error message or code, correct the underlying payload, configuration, or upstream-system issue, and trigger a new job.

-Use this matrix when health checks or job status results still don’t match expectations.
+Use this matrix when health-check or job-status results still do not match expectations.

 Problem Cause Fix

-Health endpoint returns 401 / 403 Authentication/authorization issue:
+Health endpoint returns 401 or 403 Authentication or authorization issue:

-• Key belongs to a different environment or organization
+• The token belongs to a different environment or organization

 Health endpoint returns 5xx or a degraded status One or more backend services may be unavailable, under maintenance, or under heavy load.
 Retry after a short delay.

-If the issue persists, check your status page or contact your CSM/support with timestamps and any response details.
+If the issue persists, check the LinearB status page or contact your CSM or LinearB Support with timestamps and response details.

-Job stuck in queued The job has not yet been picked up by a worker, often due to high load or many queued jobs.
+Job is stuck in queued The job has not yet been picked up by a worker, often because of high load or the number of queued jobs.
 Wait a few minutes and poll again.

-If the job remains queued for an unusually long time, capture the job_id, approximate start time, and share with support.
+If the job remains queued for an unusually long time, capture the job_id and approximate start time and share them with support.

-Job stuck in running The job is still processing, or an internal step is slow/blocked.
-Compare the runtime with similar jobs to understand typical duration.
+Job is stuck in running The job is still processing, or an internal step is slow or blocked.
+Compare the runtime with similar jobs to understand the typical duration.

-If this job is an outlier, capture the job_id and context and contact support.
+If the job is an outlier, capture its job_id and context and contact support.

-Job ends in failed The work submitted to the job hit a validation or processing error (for example, invalid payload, missing references, or upstream failure).
-Inspect the job status response for an error message or code.
+Job ends in failed The submitted work encountered a validation or processing error, such as an invalid payload, missing reference, or upstream failure.
+Inspect the job-status response for an error message or code.

-Fix the underlying issue (payload fields, references, configuration), then start a new job and monitor its status.
+Fix the payload, references, or configuration, then start a new job and monitor its status.

-Jobs succeed, but data seems missing The job completed successfully, but:
+Jobs succeed, but data seems to be missing The job completed successfully, but:

-• The scope (time range, team, project) did not match what you expected, or
+• The configured scope, such as time range, team, or project, did not match what you expected.

-• You are viewing dashboards with filters that exclude the processed data.
+• Dashboard filters may exclude the processed data.

-Confirm what the job was configured to process (for example, specific time window or subset of entities).
+Confirm what the job was configured to process.

-Adjust dashboard/report filters to match that scope, or rerun a job with corrected parameters.
+Adjust dashboard or report filters to match that scope, or rerun the job with corrected parameters.

 API Reference Articles